-SAFE-BIDCO (which stands for State Assistance for Enterprise, Business, and Industrial Development Corporation) was established by the California legislature in 1981 as a non-bank lender and financial development corporation.
+SAFE-BIDCO (which stands for State Assistance Fund for Enterprise, Business, and Industrial Development Corporation) was established by the California legislature in 1981 as a non-bank lender and financial development corporation.

 Originally, SAFE-BIDCO was designed to help small business with providing loans and expertise to assist in energy conservation and production technologies.
 Over the course of the 1980s, this role was expanded to include the small business lending and participation in the state’s loan guarantee program.